flexanalytics/dbt-business-intelligence/README.md

 * **Fact and Dimension tables** - create standard fact (measure) and dimension tables with constraints

+### Semantic Models

+* **Semantic Model Configuration** - define semantic models in [semantic_models.yml](./models/semantic_models.yml) allow for unified analytics through standardized metrics.
+* This has [a few pre-requisites](https://docs.getdbt.com/docs/use-dbt-semantic-layer/setup-sl#prerequisites), including using dbt cloud on at least a Team level
+* - expr
+- entities
+- measures
+- dimensions
+- metrics
+- saved_queries
+- exports
+- (obviously) have to push and run from cloud

 ## [beta] Observability

 This project includes [observability](https://www.ibm.com/topics/data-observability) via the new [flex_observability](https://github.com/flexanalytics/flex_observability) package, which is built on top of the robust [elementary](https://www.elementary-data.com/) observability environment.
 This is disabled by default, but can be enabled by changing `enabled` to `true` in the `dbt_project.yml` file.
 The schemas can also be modified to fit your project's needs.